facebook/facebook-android-sdk/README.md

 Known Issues
 ------------

 As of Thursday, May 20, 2010, there are a few known issues with the authorization display in the Android SDK (the display does not fit in the framed window provided).
+Further, the "stream.publish" dialog is not yet available.
-We are releasing the code for developer feedback and these errors will be fixed in the next server release (early next week).
+We are releasing the code for developer feedback and these errors will be fixed in the next server release (week of May 24th).

 Getting Started
 ===============